 Overview

-Attitude information may be exchanged between two participants by sending the attitude state (see reference [E4]) for a specified epoch using an Attitude Parameter Message (APM).
+Attitude information may be exchanged between two participants by sending the attitude state (see ANNEX H, [H2] and [H3]) for a specified epoch using an Attitude Parameter Message (APM).
 The message recipient must have an attitude propagator available that is able to propagate the APM state to compute the estimated attitude at other desired epochs.
-For this propagation, additional ancillary information (spacecraft properties such as inertia matrix, torque vectors, and maneuver planning data, if applicable) shall be included with the message.
+For this propagation, additional ancillary information (spacecraft properties such as inertia matrix, torque vectors, reaction wheel data, other data from momentum exchange devices, maneuver planning data, if applicable) shall be included with the message.

 The use of the APM shall be applicable under the following conditions:

-an attitude propagator shall be available at the receiver’s location;

-the receiver’s modeling of satellite attitude dynamics, atmospheric torque, other internal and external torques (e.g., magnetic, gravitational, etc.), thrust maneuvers, and attitude control (see reference [E4]) must fulfill accuracy requirements established via an ICD between the agencies.
+Attitude states at specific times have to be exchanged (no propagation is required at the receiver’s location).

+Attitude states at other times desired by the recipient have to be exchanged.
+In this case a propagator including a precise enough modeling of the dynamics has to be available at the receiver’s location.

 The APM shall be a text file consisting of attitude data for a single object.
-It shall be easily readable by both humans and computers.

-The APM file naming scheme shall be agreed to on a case-by-case basis between the participating agencies, and should be documented in an Interface Control Document (ICD).
-The method of exchanging APMs shall be decided on a case-by-case basis by the participating agencies and documented in an ICD.
+The APM file-naming scheme should be mutually agreed between message exchange partners.

+The method of exchanging APMs should be mutually agreed between message exchange partners.

+NOTE – Example APMs are provided in ANNEX G.

 APM Content

 General